1. Acknowledge your feelings and know that you’re not alone in this

 Exercise keeps you healthy, and also has a significant benefit towards improving your mental health.

-A plethora of resources can be found on the web, from aerobic and cardio exercises to relaxing and calming yoga, and more.
+A plethora of resources on keeping fit and healthy can be found on the web, from aerobic and cardio exercises to doing yoga or Pilates to relax, and more.